julien01A/Heteroptera_microbiome/README.md

 ### **PCoA**

-Here, we calculated the Bray-Curtis distance as a proxy of beta diversity.
-The Bray-Curtis distance is a measure of dissimilarity between two samples based on the relative abundances of bacterial genera, ranging from 0 (identical) to 1 (completely different).
-We then performed a PCoA on this distance matrix, which allows us to reduce the complex multivariate relationships into a few axes that capture the main patterns of variation between samples, making it easier to visualize similarities and differences in microbiome composition.
+Here, we calculated the Bray-Curtis and Jaccard distances as proxies for beta diversity.
+The Bray–Curtis distance measures dissimilarity between two samples based on the relative abundances of bacterial genera, ranging from 0 (identical) to 1 (completely different), whereas the Jaccard distance is based on presence–absence data.
+We then performed a PCoA on this distance matrices, which allows us to reduce the complex multivariate relationships into a few axes that capture the main patterns of variation between samples, making it easier to visualize similarities and differences in microbiome composition.
 The script is as follows:

 ```
 #### R ####